distributed-control-systems/SUGAR/internal_structure_and_operations.md

 >> M = M'
 ```

-Finally, Sugar **transposes the matrix** to match internal storage conventions.
+Finally, SUGAR **transposes the matrix** to match internal storage conventions.

-## Special Representations
+## Special representations

 Certain algebras, such as **conformalized algebras**, require a special basis transformation.
-While internally Sugar operates using the standard basis, results displayed on-screen undergo a final transformation to ensure correct interpretation.
+While internally SUGAR operates using the standard basis, results displayed on-screen undergo a final transformation to ensure correct visualization and interpretation.

 This ensures that computations align with the expected algebraic structure while maintaining internal consistency.

 ---

-With this matrix-based approach, Sugar efficiently handles geometric algebra computations while ensuring compatibility with MATLAB’s matrix operations.
-Enjoy exploring multivectors with Sugar!
+Enjoy exploring multivectors with SUGAR!